Thies,May 24, 2014: AVN opens its permanent, magnificent, office in Senegal, built by NV masons. Read more...

 AVN started work in Senegal in 2007, with the Communauté de communes du Val de Drôme (CCVD), who asked AVN to provide a team of masons to build a major project, La Maison des Energies technical training centre, in Sinthiou Bamanbé (near Matam, NE Senegal).
 The buildings (~ 800 M2) were constructed over three consecutive seasons by NV masons, and several local apprentices were trained.

 Since 2010, the main AVN Program in Senegal is centred on Podor in the region of Saint Louis, as the result of a partnership with the Franco-Senegalese NGO le Partenariat, and with support from La Fondation d'Entreprise Eiffage.
-In addition, a group of Senegalese and Burkinabé NV masons, headed by Eugène Sanon, are slowly laying the basis for an emerging market in NV housing in Thies.
+In addition, a group of Senegalese and Burkinabé NV masons, headed by Eugène Sanon, laid the basis for an emerging market in NV housing in Thies.

 Since the start of the program in Senegal in 2007: